mattmakai/fullstackpython.com/source/content/pages/03-operating-systems/0301-operating-systems.markdown

 ## Why are operating systems necessary?
-An operating system makes all the computing tasks we take for granted, like writing to files, communicating over a network and running multiple programs at once, easy.
+An operating system makes many the computing tasks we take for granted easy.
+For example, the operating system enables writing to files, communicating over a network and running multiple programs at once.
 Otherwise you'd need to control the CPU, memory, network, graphics card, and many other components with your own low-level implemention.

-Without using an existing operating system like Linux, Mac OS X, or Windows, you'd have to write a new operating system as part of your web application.
+Without using an existing operating system like Linux, Mac OS X, or Windows, you'd be forced to write a new operating system as part of your web application.
 It would be impossible to write features for your Python web application because you'd be too busy hunting down a memory leak in your assembly code, if you even were able to get that far.

+Fortunately, open source provides Linux to the Python world as a great free operating system for running our applications.

 ## Recommended operating systems
 The only recommended operating system for production Python web stack